thirtythreeforty/trie/README.md

 `trie` is a templatized trie container library written in C++11.
 It aims to be compatible with STL syntax.
 It possesses bidirectional iterators and most (meaningful) STL methods.
-It can be store any iterable container, such as `std::string` or `std::vector<T>`.
+It can store any iterable container, such as `std::string` or `std::vector<T>`.
 This `trie` was written as a project for a college course, and is fairly well documented throughout.
 It is believed to be reasonably bug-free.
 The writeup is included in `report.pdf`.